hitchyjs/odem/docs-source/api/model.md

 ### Model.getIndex() <Badge type="info">0.2.0+</Badge>

+**Signature:** `Model.getIndex( propertyName, indexType ) : Index`

 This method has been introduced to simplify access on a particular index.
 It is looking up [Model.indices](#model-indices) for the selected type of index covering given property.
-The deinition must e given the look up to succeed.

-**Signature:** `Model.getIndex( propertyName, indexType )`
+The result is undefined if there is no matching index or the instance managing the found index.

 ### Model.uuidStream() <Badge type="info">0.2.0+</Badge>

+**Signature:** `Model.uuidStream() : Readable<Buffer>`

 The method returns a readable stream for the binary UUIDs of all items.

-**Signature:** `Model.uuidStream()`
+The stream is an object stream with each provided object being a buffer consisting of 16 octets.

 ## Static Properties